Roofing dumpster rental in Los Angeles

 - Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits in a tight driveway for your shingle removal on a single haul, keeping weight down.
+Our 10-yard can fits in a tight driveway for your shingle project to ensure a single haul weight.

 20-Yard Roofing Dumpster